provenance-io/p8e-scope-sdk/dev-tools/compose/README.md

 ## Resetting Data Volumes

 `docker-compose down -v` can be used to wipe all the stateful volumes.
-This will wipe all `object-store` data and reset the Provenance blockchain to block 0.
+This will wipe all Object Store data and reset the Provenance blockchain to block 0.